 On that note, I noticed I had about a zillion tabs open related to the newspaper industry and I thought I’d collect them all here.

 Via Daring Fireball, The Awl, demanding context from how bi-annual newspaper circulation numbers are typically reported, put together a chart showing newspaper circulation over the last 2 decades.
 It’s pretty if you like looking at line graphs with dramatically plummeting line graphs.
 The LA Times’ fall is breathtaking in its suddenness, and circulation is down 10% across the board.

-" on his hometown newspaper, the Columbia Daily Tribune.
+In supporting Steve Coll’s idea that newspapers should be nonprofits and in attempting to determine the value of local newspapers, Clay Shirky decides to do a “news biopsy” on his hometown newspaper, the Columbia Daily Tribune.
 From his biopsy, he finds that only 1/6 of the newspaper is “created news” or content created by the newspaper’s 6 reporters and those 6 reporters work for a newspaper with 59 employees.

 The city desk editors and the copy chief make the work…more valuable than it would otherwise be.
 But you can pick any multiplier you like for necessary editorial and support staff and that number, times six reporters, wonâ€™t be a big number.
 In particular, it wonâ€™t be 59, or anywhere near it.

 His conclusion?
 “There are dozen or so reporters and editors in Columbia, Missouri, whose daily and public work is critical to the orderly functioning of that town, and those people are trapped inside a burning business model.”

 Also commenting on the “the power and necessity of local reporting” Esquire.com uses the recent Samoan earthquake/tsunami as an example of the big guys besting the little guys.